 Australian Bureau of Statistics (ABS) – Census 2016 – by place of work

 |King Island Council area - All industries||2016|

-Analysis of the individual income levels in King Island Council area in 2016 compared to Tasmania shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) as well as a lower proportion of low income persons (those earning less than $500 per week).
+Analysis of the individual income levels in the King Island Council area in 2016 compared to Tasmania shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a lower proportion of low income persons (those earning less than $500 per week).

-The major differences between the weekly income of the in King Island Council area and Tasmania were:
+The major differences between the weekly income of the local workers in the King Island Council area and Tasmania were: